iconfu/svg-inject/README.md

 * **Fallback if image source is not available**: Behaves like a normal `<img>` element if file not found or not available.

+* **Prevention of ID conflicts**: IDs used internally in the SVG are made unique before injection to prevent ID conflits in the DOM

 ## What are additional advantages when using `onload`?